Washington HIX

 OUTCOMES & LEARNINGS

-More customers received timely coverage sooner
+Customers received health coverage sooner

 Streamlined document processing

-Reduced document processing time from months to minutes, reducing the coverage gap for customers experiencing life changes
+Reduced document processing time from months to days, reducing the coverage gap for customers experiencing life changes

-Zero high-impact defects
+Zero high-impact

 For more information on this project, please reach out.